Funding Application

 3. Presence of clear and achievable goals, sound methodology, reasonable timeline, realistic budget, and detailed work plan

-5. Robust education and outreach component, actively involving local schools and/or community members to increase awareness of Hong Kong's biodiversity and habitat conservation needs.
+5. Robust education and outreach component, preferably actively involving local schools and/or community members to increase awareness of Hong Kong's biodiversity and habitat conservation needs.

 6. Specific, measurable outcomes demonstrating the potential for creating a positive and lasting impact on Hong Kong's habitats and biodiversity.